VDI vs RDS for Accounting Firms (2025 Guide: Cost, Security & Compliance)

 Virtual Desktop Infrastructure (VDI):

-VDI is a technology that delivers individual, fully isolated virtual desktops to users, hosted on centralized servers.
+VDI is a technology that delivers individual, fully isolated virtual desktops to users, making it ideal for CPA firms needing secure QuickBooks hosting and tax software hosting.
 Each user gets their own virtual machine (VM) with a dedicated operating system (like Windows 10/11), offering a personalized experience accessible from any device-PC, Mac, tablet, or smartphone.

 Remote Desktop Services (RDS):

-RDS, formerly Terminal Services, is a Microsoft Windows Server feature that allows multiple users to connect to a single server and share a desktop or specific applications.
+RDS, formerly Terminal Services, is a Microsoft Windows Server feature that allows multiple users to connect to a single server and share applications, a cost-effective remote desktop solution for accountants who need basic access.
 All users operate within a shared environment, accessing the same OS and applications, but with individual sessions.

-Why Does This Matter for Accounting and Tax Firms?
+Why VDI vs RDS Matters for Accounting and Tax Firms

 • User Experience: Accountants need uninterrupted, high-performance access to tax software and client files.